vuejs/docs/src/api/sfc-spec.md

 - Dev warning formatting
 - DevTools inspection
-- Recursive self-reference.
-E.g. a file named `FooBar.vue` can refer to itself as `<FooBar/>` in its template.
+- Recursive self-reference, e.g. a file named `FooBar.vue` can refer to itself as `<FooBar/>` in its template.
 This has lower priority than explicitly registered/imported components.

 ## Pre-Processors {#pre-processors}